Queens-Physics/qexpy/docs/operations.rst

 .. nbinput:: ipython3

-   import qexpy.error as e
+   import qexpy as q
-   x = e.Measurement(10, 1)
+   x = q.Measurement(10, 1)
    print(x)

 .. nboutput:: ipython3

    10 +/- 1

-However, there are three ways of outputting a Measurement object.
+However, there are two other ways of outputting a Measurement object.
 Furthermore, each method also allows for a specific number of significant digits to be shown.